-In order to help assist you in being successful on TEAS, the college offers ACA 085 - Improving Study Skills, a 1- credit hour course.
-Please note that only the online sections of ACA 085 are designed for TEAS prep.
+To help assist you in being successful on TEAS, the college offers ACA 085 - Improving Study Skills, a 1- credit hour course.
+Please note that only the online sections of ACA 085 are designed for TEAS prep (read the course details to be sure).
 ACA 085 is offered as an 8-week, web-based (online sections in the 800 range only) course so you can complete the course anywhere you have internet access.
 ACA 085 provides an opportunity to review basic skills on the four domains of the TEAS and offers practice tests.
-Completion of ACA 085 does not grant eligibility to take the TEAS nor does it grant points towards ranking.
+Completion of ACA 085 does not grant eligibility to take the TEAS, nor does it grant points towards ranking.